openandclose/tosixinch/docs/overview.rst

           $ source ~/.bashrc

-    If the script cannot find the variable, a basic search is done for the most common configuration directories (in the same order below for each OS).
+    If the program cannot find the variable, a basic search is done for the most common configuration directories (in the same order below for each OS).